 1 Whether you are flying, travelling by car or taking a ferry crossing my first tip is to think about the ways you can minimise the moments your children only have each other to focus on.
 Whilst all siblings get along at some point, if your children are anything like our 6 and 4 year old, when they clash it can make travelling with them a challenge for us and everyone around us.
 Travelling with kids can be stressful at the best of times but when kids start to fight, it really can push everyone to the limit.

 2 Before you take a trip or go on holiday with your kids, get them involved with what is going on.
+This is a tip The Ana Mum Diary blog strongly agrees with.
 Talk to them about potential activities and days out and see what they’d like to do.
 Including some of their reasonable requests in your travel plans will help get them excited about going on holiday.
 The conversation might involve some negotiation and compromise so that everyone gets to do something they want to do, but these are great skills for your kids to be developing anyway.

 3 Have a pep talk with your children before you start your trip and set expectations for the behaviour you would like from them while you are travelling.
 Set up a reward system if you think this might encourage good behaviour or help the kids understand what they need to do at each stage of the trip.
 A simple rewards app on your phone could do the trick and might just help get your two children through airport security without any meltdowns.